WHAT TO DO IN HALLSTATT – ITINERARY FOR 1 DAY

 So, whenever you visit Hallstatt, you will easily find activities to have a wonderful day in Hallstatt-

-FINAL THOUGHTS ON VISITING HALLSTATT FOR ONE DAY
+FINAL THOUGHTS ON THINGS TO DO IN HALLSTATT

 Is Hallstatt the most beautiful town or lake town?
 I really enjoyed my time in Hallstatt, and while I couldn’t name the most beautiful place right now, I guess my pick wouldn’t be Hallstatt.